OzpodAJ/Simple-Messenger-App/README.md

 With the project cloned navigate to the file location in your CLI

-<sub>At this point I reccomend grabbing the working directory <sup>pwd</sup> so you can navigate back to the file easily if it's needed.</sub>
+<sub>At this point I reccomend grabbing the working directory <sup>pwd</sup> so you can navigate back to the file easily when it's needed.</sub>

 In the file location now you need to start the DB.json Server so that the app has somewhere to fetch data from.
 ```
 json-server --watch db.json
 ```
 With the Json Server running, next you need to open another CLI <sub>This is where the working directory grabbed earlier can come in handy</sub>  and navigate back to the file to start the app itself:
 ```
 npm start
 ```